-The absolute shot noise of the sensor can be described as $\sqrt{2P\eta e}$, where $P $ is detection power, $\eta $ is the responsivity of the photodiode, and $e $ is the elementary electric charge.
-The detected signals at OFSPD1 and OFSPD2 were sent to the optical follower servo.
-LPD is a photo detector for monitoring laser noise as out-of-loop.
-TxPD1 and TxPD2 were used to monitor absolute power, and their responses were calibrated by NIST standard laser.
-The beams were collimated by three lenses to reduce the spherical aberration.
-The beam radius on the ETM were 3.5~mm.
-We installed pico-motors to control the beam position on the mirror from the remote site.
+The absolute shot noise of the sensor can be described as $\sqrt{2P\eta e}$, where $P$ is the detection power, $\eta$ is the responsivity of the photodiode, and $e$ is the elementary electric charge.
+Shot noise is characterized by the number of photons, and increasing the power can decrease the shot noise.
+However, the noise level of the laser does not meet the shot noise level.
+In an ideal case, the final sensitivity of the laser with the stabilization system is limited by shot noise.
+The dominant noise of this system is explained in Section~III.
+The signals detected by OFSPD1 and OFSPD2 were fed to the optical follower servo.
+LPD served as a photo detector for monitoring laser noise as an out-of-loop signal.
+TxPD1 and TxPD2 were employed to monitor absolute power, and their responses were calibrated using NIST standard laser.
+The beams were collimated by three lenses to reduce spherical aberration, and the beam radius on the ETM was 3.5~mm.
+Pico-motors were installed to remotely control the beam position on the mirror.